Deutsche Bank (DBK) Given a €12.00 Price Target by Berenberg Bank Analysts

-Berenberg Bank set a €12.00 ($14.12) price objective on Deutsche Bank (FRA:DBK) in a research note released on Monday.
-The firm currently has a sell rating on the stock.
+Deutsche Bank (FRA:DBK) has been given a €12.00 ($14.12) target price by equities research analysts at Berenberg Bank in a research report issued to clients and investors on Monday.
+The firm presently has a “sell” rating on the stock.
+Berenberg Bank’s target price suggests a potential upside of 14.79% from the stock’s previous close.

 Deutsche Bank Aktiengesellschaft provides investment, financial, and related products and services to private individuals, corporate entities, and institutional clients worldwide.
 It operates through three segments: Corporate & Investment Bank (CIB), Private & Commercial Bank (PCB), and Deutsche Asset Management.